cyrildiagne/fstq/README.md

 ## 3. Process the queue

-- Items can be pulled from the queue and processed using the [python worker lib](sdl/worker-python).
+- Items in the queue can be processed using the [python worker lib](sdl/worker-python).

   The [worker example](example/worker/main.py) shows how to process incoming items: